List of Subjects

 Special Considerations

-A strong background in Mathematics, along with knowledge of Algebra, is an asset when studying Pure Mathematics at Advanced or Intermediate level.
+A strong background in Mathematics, particularly in Algebra, is an asset when studying Pure Mathematics at Advanced or Intermediate level.

 Arts & Technology